 Tried to cancel within a reasonable time frame.
 Did not receive any of their services, yet have been charged for them.
 I cancelled the photo shoot well within the 24-hour period.
 Yet they charged for services not rendered.

-Great Expectations Company Profile
+Great Expectations Company Information

 - Company Name: